-In Ukraine, Olga received a traditional Soviet education and then attended the Krivoy Rog Art Institute where she studied for five years, receiving many top honors during her studies.
+Olga Dorenko was born in 1966 in Uzbekistan in the former Soviet Union.
+As the daughter of a military official, Olga’s childhood was spent moving around the vastly different regions of the Soviet Union, ending in eastern Ukraine.
+In Ukraine, Olga received a traditional Soviet education, attended the Krivoy Rog Art Institute where she received many top honors during her studies.
 During her breaks from school her family traveled throughout the Soviet Union.
 These trips greatly impacted Olga.
-It was here that a deep passion for the ever-changing landscape was kindled.
+It was here that a deep passion for the ever-changing landscape kindled.
 Olga’s enthusiasm for seeking beauty and inspiration in her surroundings evolved during this time, her abiding love of nature is characterized in much of her art.

 Upon graduation from the Krivoy Rog Art Institute, Olga worked for the Russian National Theater as a poster and mural painter.
 However, when the Soviet Union collapsed and her country was in turmoil, Olga was forced to leave her homeland.
 In 1998, Olga arrived in North Carolina, where she has since remained, becoming a proud American citizen in 2008 and fulfilling her dream.
 In 2006, she opened her own gallery, the Olga Dorenko Fine Art Gallery, and later, in Autumn 2009, opened Olga Dorenko Fine Art Studio several miles outside of Asheville in Leicester, NC.